RetroDECK/ES-DE/USERGUIDE.md

 ### Scraping process

+The default mode for the scraper is _Non-interactive_ mode, also referred to as _Automatic_ mode.
+When using this mode the selected systems are scraped without requiring any user input.
+This is quite convenient, but has the drawback of not asking for input if multiple matching games are returned by the scraper service.
+This could lead to the wrong game metadata and media being downloaded, but in practice this is quite rare so it's generally recommended to keep the automatic mode enabled.
+If no result is found for a game, the scraper will skip to the next one in queue.

-Assuming the default _Interactive mode_ option is enabled, the process of scraping games is basically identical between the single-game scraper and the multi-scraper.
+If _interactive mode_ is instead enabled, the process of scraping games is basically identical between the single-game scraper and the multi-scraper.
 You're presented with the returned scraper results, and you're able to refine the search if the scraper could not find your game.
 Sometimes small changes like adding or removing a colon or a minus sign can yield better results.
 Note that searches are handled entirely by the scraper service, ES-DE just presents the results returned from the service.

-It's generally recommended to keep the _Auto-accept single game matches_ option enabled as it will run the scraper in semi-automatic mode, only stopping to ask for user input if there are multiple results returned or if no game was found.
+When scraping in interactive mode it's recommended to keep the _Auto-accept single game matches_ option enabled as it will run the scraper in semi-automatic mode, only stopping to ask for user input if there are multiple results returned or if no game was found.
 If this option is disabled, the scraper will stop and ask for confirmation for every game.

-But by disabling the _Interactive mode_ option, the multi-scraper will run in a fully automatic mode, selecting the first game in case of multiple results and skipping to the next game if no results were returned.
-This is quite convenient for large game libraries but if the correct game is not the first one returned by the scraper service, the wrong game data will be scraped which will require manual correction using the single-game scraper.

 By default, ES-DE will search using the metadata name of the game.
 If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
 So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraper search.